Percy Rivington Pyne II: Early life

-Pyne was born on May 5, 1857 in Manhattan, New York City, the son of Percy Rivington Pyne I (1820-1895) and Albertina Shelton (née Taylor) Pyne (1833–1900).
+Pyne was born on May 5, 1857 in New York City, the son of Percy Rivington Pyne I (1820-1895) and Albertina Shelton (née Taylor) Pyne (1833–1900).
 His maternal grandfather was Moses Taylor, founder of the First National City Bank of New York and a stockholder in the Delaware, Lackawanna and Western Railroad.
 His older brother, Moses Taylor Pyne, inherited much of the family fortune and was a major benefactor of Princeton University.

 Pyne received a B.A. degree from Princeton in 1878 and an M.A. degree in 1881.

 Career

 He began his business career under the tutelage of his maternal grandfather, Moses Taylor, serving as a partner in the firm of Moses Taylor & Co.
 He would follow in his grandfather's footsteps, becoming director of the National City Bank as well as manager of the Delaware, Lackawanna and Western Railroad.

 From 1903 to 1922, Pyne also served as treasurer of the New York Zoological Society.